tonytzhou/codeforces-/README.md

 Current Rating:

 # Easy
-Team - Extremely easy, just need to take in a bool of 3 numbers and check if are 2 or 3 problems
+Team - Extremely easy, just need to take in a bool of 3 numbers and check if 2/3 are true

 # Medium